 Also, consider the broader, long-term perspective.
 You need to consider costs for every day a drug is delayed.
 It’s widely accepted a pharmaceutical company loses $1M in revenue for each day lost.

 Why is it so Difficult?

 As you can see from the graphic above, the key is data analytics.
-Without investigator data or a complete picture of feasibility data, it becomes just a guessing game.
+Without investigator data or an investigator database with a complete picture of feasibility data, it becomes just a guessing game.
 You will run into the same challenges over and over.
 Sites are chosen:

 - Despite poor performance (or lack of data to understand their performance)

 - Based on relationships with the CRO or pharma company

 - Because they are viewed as a key opinion leader